North-West-Wind/MekanismFissionRecipe/README.md

   - Amount: Input amount.
 - Output: Similar to input.
 - Heat: The amount of heat generated.
 1 is the amount Fissile Fuel normally creates.
+  - You can also use equations in this field with x as subject.
+For example, "x*x" will make burning 0.1mB of fuel generate 0.01 heat.

 ## Why?
 This is originally implemented in [Sky Farm](https://www.curseforge.com/minecraft/modpacks/sky-farm-1-16), but I feel like this feature has its own potential, so I took it out, and made it a standalone mod.